Youth in Governance

 Qualifications:

-1. Currently a sophomore, junior or senior in high school
+1. Currently in high school.

 2. Ability to attend scheduled meetings at the courthouse in Washburn